Introduction

 What people usually mean when they search for a NotebookLM alternative

-Those workflows overlap, but they are not the same stage of work.
-If your main friction is moving through source material, NotebookLM makes sense.
-If your main friction is shaping that material into a summary with stable sections and a cleaner finish, the comparison changes.
+If your main friction is getting through source material, NotebookLM makes sense.
+If your main friction is turning that material into a clean output with predictable sections and a usable structure, the center of gravity changes.

 NotebookLM is strongest when the job is understanding the material